How to build your own ASP-based system?!: Multi-shot ASP solving

-When running the augmented logic program in Listing~\ref{fig:toh:opt:enc}, \ref{fig:toh:opt:ins}, and~\ref{prg:opt:main} with a horizon of $17$, the solver finds plans of length 17, 16, and 15 and shows that no plan of length 14 exists.
-This is reflected by \clingo's output indicating four solver calls and three found stable models: \lstinputlisting[frame=single,numbers=none,basicstyle= \ttfamily]{examples/opt/opt.txt} Note that at the end the solver comprises the ground program obtained from Listing~\ref{fig:toh:opt:enc} and~\ref{fig:toh:opt:ins} grounded with parameter \lstinline{n=17} along with the three integrity constraints obtained from subprograms \lstinline{bound(17)}, \lstinline{bound(16)}, and \lstinline{bound(15)}.
+When running the augmented logic program in Listings~\ref{fig:toh:opt:enc}, \ref{fig:toh:opt:ins}, and~\ref{prg:opt:main} with a horizon of $17$, the solver finds plans of length 17, 16, and 15 and shows that no plan of length 14 exists.
+This is reflected by \clingo's output indicating four solver calls and three stable models: \lstinputlisting[language=shell]{examples/opt/opt.txt} Note that at the end the solver deals with the ground program obtained from Listings~\ref{fig:toh:opt:enc} and~\ref{fig:toh:opt:ins} grounded with parameter \lstinline{n=17} along with the three integrity constraints obtained from subprograms \lstinline{bound(17)}, \lstinline{bound(16)}, and \lstinline{bound(15)}.

 Last but not least, note that the functionality implemented above is equivalent to using \clingo's inbuilt optimization mode by replacing Line~\ref{fig:toh:opt:enc:minimize} in Listing~\ref{fig:toh:opt:enc} with